This document is a compilation of questions that have been asked by the Radix community members across different channels.

 2. That the token you want to pay the fee with, and the Radix token, have liquidity as a traded pair on the DEX.

-Once these two facts are live; it is then possible for anyone who pays the transaction fee with their own token as the tx fee will be converted to Radix tokens on the DEX; allowing the node to confirm any token transaction and receive XRD instead, without the sender requiring to hold XRD to send their tokens.
+Once these two facts are live; it is then possible for anyone who pays the transaction fee with their own token as the transaction fee will be converted to Radix tokens on the DEX; allowing the node to confirm any token transaction and receive XRD instead, without the sender requiring to hold XRD to send their tokens.

-Download, install and take the alphanet wallets for a test drive on your desktop or android phone.
+Download, install and take the Alphanet wallets for a test drive on your desktop or Android phone.
 Download here.

 Yes, your upper bound for a smart contract is indeed the fastest nodes that serve the shard within which it lives, but that is the same for transactions too, a shard cannot process more transactions than the fastest machines which serve it (which right now is about 3000 transactions per second for a commodity machine).
 If a particular smart contract is very popular, then it is generating a lot of fee revenue for the nodes that serve it; so we expect to see those nodes contract their serving shard group around that particular shard as much as possible allowing them to free up CPU from serving other shards, and allowing them to process more in the smart contract shard.

 Kind of, but its called "Joules" and works a little differently than how Ethereum manages it.
 The stable and scalable aspect of Radix will make it a much more predictable unit cost.